-You’re probably aware of the harm that eating too much sugar can have a negative effect on your health.
-However, are you aware of the effects of artificial sweeteners on the body?
+The harmful effects of eating too much sugar is well known.
+But what are the effects of artificial sweeteners on the body?

 Companies usually brand artificial sweeteners as a sugar substitute.
 This is because they can help make food taste sweet, but without the added calories and health risks associated with sugar.
 But are they really the perfect solution for people looking to cut back on sugar?
 Or is it just too good to be true?
 Let’s find out.